HeshanKarunaratne/notes/README.md

     6 .
 Can we disable the default web server in the Spring Boot application?
     - Add below config to application.properties
         - spring.main.web-application-type=none

     7 .
-What is SpringBoot and why use spring boot in your project?
-    - SpringBoot is a spring module for RAD(Rapid Application Development) with extra support of autoconfiguration, embedded application servers, auto dependency resolution, management endpoints, spring boot CLI

-    8 .
 What is the difference between @Controller and @RestController annotations?
     - @Controller: It is used to mark classes as Spring MVC controllers.
 These classes handle web requests and usually return views
     - @RestController: It is a specialization of the @Controller annotation.
 It's used to create REST ful web services.
 It automatically converts Java objects into JSON or XML responses

-    9 .
+    8 .
 What is the difference between @RequestMapping and @GetMapping annotations?
     - @RequestMapping can be used with GET,POST,PUT and many other request methods using the method attribute on the annotation
     - GetMapping is only an extension of RequestMapping, which helps you to improve clarity on requests

-    10 .
-Why should you use Spring Boot?
-    - Stability: Changes are backward compatible
-    - Based on JVM: Spring is Java based
-    - Connectivity: Can connect to any database
-    - Cloud Native: Ready for cloud out of the box
-    - Flexibility:
-    - Open Source: Easy to set up and configure

-    11 .
+    9 .
 What is Singleton across per container and per jvm?
     - 1 singleton bean per Spring container
     - Multiple beans per JVM if we deploy multiple instances of the same application in the same server

-    12 .
-Advantages of Spring boot?
-    - Provides autoconfiguration to load a set of default configuration for a quick start of the application
-    - Comes with embedded tomcat to avoid the usage of WAR files
-    - Provides CLI tools to develop and test applications
-    - Provides Spring boot starters to ensure dependency management
-    - Consists of APIs for monitoring and managing applications in dev and prod
-    - Integrates with Spring JDBC, JPA, Data, Security by avoiding boilerplate code

-    13 .
-What are spring boot starters?
-    - Spring boot starters are a set of dependency management providers which can be used in the application to enable dependencies
-    - These starters make development easy and rapid
-    - All available starters come under the org.springframework.boot group

-    14 .
+    10 .
 Explain Spring Actuator and its advantages?
     - Spring Actuator is a feature in the Spring Boot framework that provides production-ready features to help monitor and manage your application
     - Actuator supports below endpoints
       - '/actuator/health'
       - '/actuator/metrics'
       - '/actuator/env'

-    15 .
+    11 .
 What is spring boot dependency management?
     - Spring Boot dependency management is a feature that simplifies the management of dependencies in a Spring Boot application
     - Spring Boot automatically manages and resolves the versions based on compatibility requirements
     - This reduces the risk of version conflicts and simplifies the configuration process

-    16 .
+    12 .
 What is the need for spring boot DevTools?
     - Set of tools that aims to make the process of developing an application easier
     - This module is automatically disabled in production
     - List of functionalities provided